ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     The form is warning about a mismatch between the maximum amount of memory allowed to this VM (512 MiB), and the minimum memory requested (1021 MiB) which keeps the same value it had in the original VM.
 This has happened because, if you remember, this minimum memory cannot be edited in the configuration for VM restoration.
 It is not clear if this is on purpose or just a bug of the Proxmox VE version used at the time of writing this (9.0.5).
 Just remember to always review the hardware of a restored VM to detect problems like this one.

-8. Since this was just a demonstration, delete this VM by unfolding the `More` menu then clicking on `Remove`:
+8. Since this is just a demonstration, delete this VM by unfolding the `More` menu then clicking on `Remove`:

     ![Removing the new VM](images/g039/pve_restore_bkp_vm_gen_remove_btn.webp "Removing the new VM")